idkjs/reason-confV3/README.md

 ## Convert to SCSS

 Add scss to lint-staged config, change css to scss filename, change syntax in css/scss file to use postcss.
 Now know why author was using empty rulesets in css and -- syntax.
 We can now copy the css rules we used into the empty rulesets and we are set for using postcss.
 Nice trick, Nik.

+## Tito ticketing

+[Tito](https://www.ti.to) is and event ticketing service.

+Import the script via head in layouts/index.js Helmut div.
+Use async to make sure script is loaded before we try to use it. [loading asynchronously](https://blog.theodo.fr/2017/07/load-scripts-react-bundle-asynchronously-win-seo/)